 • Project Launch of building component 1 (Arrival Centre Building/bus park) = september 19th, 2019

 • Green zone planting with approx. three hundred trees

-• Buses have a time slot at their disposal for their guests when exiting and entering, drive-in and –out free of charge.
+• Buses have a time slot of twenty minutes at their disposal for their guests when exiting and entering, drive-in and –out free of charge.

-• Important for programme planning: Because of the alteration in visitor-flow management, you will have to calculate time-slots for visitors’ tickets based on the longer walk of around thirty minutes from the bus park to the entrance turnstile!
+• Important for programme planning: Because of the alteration in visitor-flow management, you will have to calculate time-slots for visitors’ tickets based on the longer walk of around thirty minutes from the Group Center Schönbrunn to the entrance turnstile!

 • Booked time-slot = entrance at the turnstile in the palace